RTXI/iir-filter/README.md

 higher rate of attenuation in the stop band.
 Elliptical filters give better frequency discrimination, but have a degraded transient response.

-The DSP libraries should already be installed in `/usr/local/lib/rtxi_includes/`.
-They were installed there when RTXI was installed.
+The DSP libraries should already be installed in `/usr/local/lib/rtxi/libs`, with headers in `/usr/local/include/rtxi/libs/DSP`.
 <!--end-->

 #### Input Channels